Aashmeet/DataAnalyticsPipeline/README.md

 Amazon Comprehend examines a corpus of documents to find the common themes contained within the corpus.
 Amazon Comprehend's topic modeling capability examines the documents in the corpus and then returns the most prominent topics and the documents that are associated with each topic.
 Topic modeling is an asynchronous process, where you submit a set of documents for processing and then later get the results when processing is complete.

- For this lab ,these high-level steps are already completed :
+ For this lab ,these high-level steps are already completed:
 1. Prerequisite : Install and configure ‘awscli’.
-This should have been completed already as a part of pre-setup .
+This should have been completed already as a part of pre-setup.
 2. Or Install and Setup Cloud9 environment.
 3. Download the sample corpus of documents.